-Prime Minister Yoshihide Suga’s declaration of “carbon neutrality in 2050” on October 26, 2020, had a huge impact on the Japanese industrial industry.
+Former Prime Minister Yoshihide Suga’s declaration of “carbon neutrality in 2050” on October 26, 2020, had a huge impact on the Japanese industry.

 The Japanese iron and steel industry emits about 14% (150 million tons) of CO2 domestically.
 Therefore, in response to the Kyoto Protocol of 2005, we promptly declared a voluntary action plan to reduce greenhouse gas emissions by 9% compared to 1990 levels, which we achieved.
-The Japan Iron and Steel Federation has since announced and steadily implemented its Low Carbon Society Action Plan.
-The COURSE50 project, which the three current blast furnace companies and Nippon Steel Engineering have been implementing since fiscal 2008 as a project commissioned by NEDO, aims to reduce CO2 emissions by 30% by substituting hydrogen for part of the carbon reduction in the blast furnace process and by separating and recovering the CO2 generated.
-In addition, in 2018, the Japan Iron and Steel Federation (JISF) announced the world’s first “Vision for Long-term Global Warming Countermeasures: The Challenge of Zero Carbon Steel” as the direction of its long-term efforts.
-The term “zero-carbon steel” was coined at this time, and it is a challenging concept that aims to achieve steelmaking methods that do not rely on fossil carbon by 2100, which is consistent with the 2℃ scenario in the IEA ETP-2017.
+The Japan Iron and Steel Federation has since announced and steadily implemented its Carbon Neutrality Action Plan (formerly known as Commitment to a Low Carbon Society).
+The COURSE50 project, which the three blast furnace companies and Nippon Steel Engineering have been implementing since fiscal 2008 as a project commissioned by NEDO, aims to reduce CO2 emissions by 30% by substituting hydrogen for part of the carbon reduction in the blast furnace process and by separating and recovering the CO2 generated.
+In addition, in 2018, the Japan Iron and Steel Federation (JISF) announced the world’s first “Vision for Long-term Global Warming Countermeasures: The Challenge of Zero Carbon Steel” as the direction of its long-term efforts, which aims to achieve steelmaking methods that do not rely on fossil carbon by 2100, consisting with the 2℃ scenario in the IEA ETP-2017.

 Furthermore, from fiscal 2020, the three blast furnace manufacturers will launch a NEDO-led research project, “Technology Development for Realizing Zero Carbon Steel,” to promote new technological innovation.
 The Japan Iron and Steel Federation also announced its support and contribution to the government’s 2050 carbon neutral policy.